LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Experimental Setup and Implementation Details

-\textbf{Dataset 1: DCASE.} The first dataset is DCASE2021 Task 4~\cite{politis2021dataset}, comprising 600 four-channel, one-minute spatial recordings at 24 kHz.
-This polyphonic dataset includes up to four simultaneous sound sources, 12 different acoustic events, and provides Direction of Arrival (DoA) for each source.
-It also features directional interference and multi-channel ambient noise, with SNR levels ranging from 6 dB to 30 dB.
-The dataset is split into 400 development and 200 evaluation samples.
+\textbf{Dataset 1: DCASE.} The DCASE2021 Task 4 dataset~\cite{politis2021dataset} consists of 600 one-minute polyphonic recordings at 24 kHz, captured with a four-channel microphone array.
+The dataset includes up to four simultaneous sound sources and 12 distinct acoustic events, with Direction of Arrival (DoA) annotations for each source.
+It also features directional interference and multi-channel ambient noise, with SNR levels ranging from 6 to 30 dB.
+The dataset is split into 400 training and 200 evaluation samples.

-\textbf{Dataset 2: LargeSet.} While large single-channel acoustic datasets like Google Audioset~\cite{45857} with over 2 million annotated audio clips exist for sound event detection, they do not suffice for multichannel sound source localization.
-To address this gap, we created and published a 50-hour, six-channel audio dataset~\cite{largeset}.
-This dataset includes 180,000 one-second recordings at 44.1 kHz across 10 different environments (Table 2).
-It is monophonic, ensuring no overlapping sound sources to isolate the impact of missing information.
+\textbf{Dataset 2: LargeSet.} We created a 50-hour, six-channel dataset with 180,000 one-second recordings at 44.1 kHz across 10 diverse environments.
+This monophonic dataset avoids overlapping sound sources to isolate the impact of missing channels.

-\textit{Simulation Details.} Using the \emph{PyRoomacoustics}~\cite{scheibler2018pyroomacoustics}, we position a spherical microphone array (4.25 cm radius, six microphones) at the room’s geometric center to capture realistic spatial audio data.
-Sound source locations are randomly selected to simulate acoustic features, including room impulse responses (RIR) and noise.
-Different materials emulate diverse RIRs, with RT60 measuring the decay of reverberated sound.
-The UrbanSound8K dataset~\cite{salamon2014dataset} introduces real-world noise, with the signal-to-noise ratio (SNR) randomly varied to maintain realism.
-Further details are available in~\cite{largeset}.
+\textbf{Simulation Details.} We simulate a total of ten distinct acoustic environments \newsn{with \emph{PyRoomacoustics} \cite{scheibler2018pyroomacoustics} }using the configuration parameters outlined in Table 2.
+Each environment represents a closed rectangular room with rigid boundaries, comprising a ceiling, floor, and four walls, where the material properties and layout may vary across environments to introduce diversity in reverberation and reflection characteristics.
+The dimensions of each room are defined in meters as $(l \times w \times h)$, representing the length, width, and height, respectively. \newsn{Figure \ref{sim_env} and figure \ref{mic_array} depict the schematic of the simulation room and the microphone array geometry.}

+At the geometric center of each room, located at coordinate $\left(\frac{l}{2}, \frac{w}{2}, \frac{h}{2}\right)$, a spherical microphone array is placed.
+The array consists of six omnidirectional microphones uniformly distributed along the equator of the sphere.
+The radius of the microphone array is set to $4.25$ cm, ensuring a compact configuration suitable for near-field sound localization.

+\newsn{To simulate sound sources within each environment, we use the \emph{UrbanSound8K} dataset~\cite{salamon2014dataset}, to expand the diversity of acoustic content (e.g., engines, alarms, dog barks) and evaluate the generalization of our system beyond typical indoor scenes..
+For each simulation instance, a single sound source location is randomly sampled from a continuous uniform distribution within the room volume.
+Specifically, the source coordinate $(x, y, z)$ is drawn such that $x \in [0, l)$, $y \in [0, w)$, and $z \in [0, h)$, ensuring that the source is located strictly within the room boundaries.
+This coordinate is recorded as the ground truth for supervised learning tasks such as source localization or direction-of-arrival (DoA) estimation.}